 When And Where

-So timing the migration can be a skill of its own.
+Timing the migration can be a skill of its own.
 The main thing that pushes the bait is the weather.
 From the end of August into November, bait that is off the coasts of the Carolinas and Georgia head south to Florida.

 Large storms, cooler weather spikes, and winds have a huge effect on the timing of their movement.
 A small spike in any of the above variables can kickstart the bait movement.